 The Battle of Chattanooga took place from November 23 to November 25, 1863, during the American Civil War.

 Union military officials immediately dispatched reinforcements to the Army of the Cumberland, including twenty thousand men from Virginia under General Joseph Hooker in October and an additional sixteen thousand men with General William T. Sherman of Ohio.
-General George Thomas, the man most responsible for saving the Army of the Cumberland at Chickamauga, replaced Rosecrans, although General Ulysses S. Grant of Ohio assumed overall command of Hooker's, Thomas's, and Sherman's men in October.
+General George Thomas, the man most responsible for saving the Army of the Cumberland at Chickamauga, replaced Rosecrans, although General Ulysses S. Grant of Ohio assumed overall command of Hooker's, Thomas', and Sherman's men in October.

-Upon arriving to take command of the Union forces, Grant immediately set about opening a safe supply line.
+Upon arriving to take command of the Union forces, Grant immediately set about establishing a safe supply line.
 He succeeded in doing so on October 28.
 For the next three weeks, Grant plotted his next move.
 It came on November 23, following the arrival of Sherman's troops to bolster the Union force.
 On that day, Grant ordered General Thomas to attack Confederate soldiers at Orchard Knob.
-The Union soldiers drove the Southerners from the field.
-The next day, under the cover of fog, General Hooker attacked the Confederate stronghold of Lookout Mountain, securing the vast majority of the mountain for the Northerners.
+The Union soldiers drove the Confederates from the field.
+The next day, under the cover of fog, General Hooker attacked the Confederate stronghold of Lookout Mountain, securing the vast majority of the mountain for the Union.